 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Polkville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Polkville is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Polkville who work in community and social services (16.46%), office and administrative support (11.39%), and sales jobs (10.55%).

-Being a small city, Polkville does not have a public transit system used by locals to get to and from work.
+Polkville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Polkville citizens is a little higher than the average for US cities and towns: 22.55% of adults in Polkville have at least a bachelor's degree.
+The citizens of Polkville are slightly better educated than the national average of 21.84% for all cities and towns, with 22.55% of adults in Polkville having a bachelor's degree or advanced degree.

 The people who call Polkville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Polkville residents report their race to be White.
 Important ancestries of people in Polkville include English, French, Scottish, Irish, and German.